 Did you start a business last year?
 Here are deductions you may be entitled to for your startup expenses.
 (Please note: Be sure to check with your accountant to verify all deductions and to identify things you might otherwise overlook.)

-You’ve probably heard that one of the many benefits of owning your own business is the tax deductions associated with business ownership.
+You’ve probably heard that one of the many benefits of owning your own business is the tips to succeed as a freelancer associated with business ownership.
 But what are those deductions, and which affect you?
 The IRS distinguishes between the expenses you incur before you actually open the business and the expenses you have once you are in business.

 The costs you incur to start your business are considered capital expenses.
 Startup expenses are a subset of capital expenses; they’re the expenses you have before you’re ready to accept customers.
 While most capital expenses are not deductible, under current IRS rules, you can elect to deduct up to a total of $5,000 in business startup expenses and business organizational expenses in the year your business launches, provided your startup expenses are $50,000 or less.
 The $5,000 deduction is reduced by the amount your startup expenses or organizational expenses exceed $50,000.